JessePimenta/dubplate.club/README.md

 - upload your artwork
 - customize the background
 - export video
-- perfect for showcasing a clip from a vinyl release
+- showcase a clip from a release
-- streamlines the entire process into a few simple steps
+- do the entire process in just a few steps!